kbrsh/blog/src/posts/gradient-descent.md

 ### Two Variables

-Instead of jumping right into a 500-dimensional gradient descent example, let's start out with a simple function that uses two variables.
+Instead of jumping right into a 500-dimensional gradient descent example, let's start out with a simple function that uses two variables, where `$x$` is the input, and `$w$` is the weight.

 ```math
 f(x, w) = xw